TracePro® Fall European Training Courses 2020

 This course introduces students to the Interactive Optimizer in TracePro.
 We will discuss the theory and operation of the optimizer in TracePro.
 We will also cover setting up an optimization as well as the parameters necessary for this process.
 Numerous examples will be used throughout the day, including lenses, reflectors, and light guides.
 After this course students will have a good working knowledge of the optimizer and be able to apply it to their own applications and problems.
 TracePro 101 or a good working knowledge of TracePro should be considered a prerequisite for this course.

 Classes will be held from 9:00 am to 4:30 pm each day.
 Training will be held in the Multimedia-Room (ZO6-10).
 Directions will be provided on request.
 Tuition includes all materials, individual use of a computer, and lunch.
 Please notify your sales representative if you have any food allergies or require a vegan or vegetarian lunch.
 We will do our best to accommodate your request.
 Tuition must be paid in full prior to attendance.

 ATTENDANCE IS LIMITED.
 PRE-REGISTRATION WITH PAYMENT MUST BE MADE AT LEAST TWO WEEKS BEFORE THE START OF THE COURSE.
 THE FEE IS REFUNDABLE UP TO THAT POINT (A FEE IS CHARGED FOR LATER CANCELLATIONS).

 Lodging is available at nearby hotels.
 Attendees are responsible for their own room arrangements and should make reservations directly with the hotel.
-Here are two recommendations:
+Here are some recommendations: